 - Specifies policies, criteria, and procedures for selecting agencies and field instructors; placing and monitoring students; maintaining field liaison contacts with agencies; and evaluating student learning and agency effectiveness in providing field instruction.

 - Specifies that field instructors for MSW students hold a CSWE-accredited MSW degree, and that the program assumes responsibility for reinforcing a social work perspective.

 - Provides orientation, field instruction training, and ongoing dialog with agencies and field instructors.

 - Develops policies regarding field placements in an agency in which the student is also employed.
 Student assignments and field education supervision differ from those associated with the student employment.

-Field Instructor Forms
+Field Instructor Information and Forms